MoviePlex: List of channels

 Depending on the service provider, MoviePlex provides up to six multiplex channels – three 24-hour multiplex channels, which are simulcast in both standard definition and high definition – as well as a subscription video-on-demand service (MoviePlex On Demand).

 MoviePlex broadcasts its primary and multiplex channels on Pacific and Eastern Time Zones schedules.
 The premium film service Starz and Encore, which are both also owned by Starz Inc., operate as separate services – although subscribers to MoviePlex do not necessarily have to subscribe to either of the two sister services.

-RetroPlex

-RetroPlex is an American premium television network which features older motion pictures, and is a spinoff of the MoviePlex and is owned by Starz, LLC.
-The headquarters of RetroPlex and its sister channels MoviePlex and IndiePlex are located on the Meridian International Business Center complex with Starz and Encore in Meridian, Colorado.